 - Always be ready to do good.
 If an opportunity for helping someone comes along, take it.
 Doing good to others is something you should never grow weary of.

 - Slander no one.
-I spend time each day on Facebook, Reddit and Google+.
-They would be much different if this simple directive, as well as the ones that follow, was observed.
+I spend time each day on Facebook.
+It would be much different if this simple directive, as well as the ones that follow, was observed.

 - Be peaceable and considerate.
 Get along with people.
 Sometimes conflict is unavoidable.
 But as much as possible avoid conflict and be considerate of the other people you are in contact with.

 - And, be gentle toward everyone.
 Including the driver who cut your off in traffic.
 The store clerk who was rude.
 And the grumpy neighbor.

 Don’t treat others the way you think they deserve to be treated.
 Treat them as people that God loves, even if they are unlovely.